 No exam life insurance is more expensive, but it’s worth the extra cash to have insurance protection.
 Shopping around for a cheaper insurance company can help you save money on no exam plans, but regardless of the company, it’s going to be more expensive.

 Also, no exam plans have ceilings on how much insurance you can buy.
-Each company caps their plans at different limits, but most are around $250,000.
+Each company caps its plans at different limits, but most are around $250,000.